 - A check will also be done against their own database – this will identify if the applicant has been known to HomeLet previously for non-payment of rent or any legal claims.

-The first six months of any tenancy are obviously the most crucial as you get to know your tenant.
+The first few months of any tenancy are obviously the most crucial as you get to know your tenant.
 Whilst they will have been referenced and successfully approved when first put forward, circumstances can change.

-We can offer a Rent Guarantee and Legal Cover to protect you should things change and the tenant becomes unable to pay.
+For an additional cost, we can offer a Rent Guarantee and Legal Cover to protect you should things change and the tenant becomes unable to pay.
 Some of the benefits are listed below: